Raw Data

 Handling of Timezones

-All data in Avicenna is time-stamped and stored internally in UTC.
+All data in Avicenna is time-stamped, stored, and exported in UTC.
+This includes the time_bin column of the record counts file.

 Troubleshooting